mypthub/rn-apple-healthkit/README.md

+This private fork is no longer maintained.
+We now use [react-native-health](https://github.com/agencyenterprise/react-native-health).
+Any change requests should be PR'd into the public package.

+---

 # React Native Apple Healthkit

 A React Native bridge module for interacting with Apple Healthkit data.
 Check out the [full documentation](https://github.com/terrillo/rn-apple-healthkit/tree/master/docs).
 This fork of [terrillo/rn-apple-healthkit](https://github.com/terrillo/rn-apple-healthkit) includes Distance Swimming and handling for workoutType.